martinproject/MobiHelp/README.md

 This document will guide you through setting up Freshdesk MobiHelp inside your mobile apps.
 __________________________________________________________________________________________________________________________

-1. Getting the MobiHelp SDK
+Step 1.
+Getting the MobiHelp SDK

 You will need the Freshdesk MobiHelp SDK to get started.
 Download the SDK FreshdeskMobiHelp.zip from **** The zip file will contain: